quicktext/qql/README.md

 It's used for processing the corpus, especially for the researchers of information science.

-The Quicktext Query Language includes two parts:
+The Quicktext Query Language (QQL) is a domain-specific language oriented to the corpus processing.
+It includes five parts:

-1. The Corpus Query Language (CQL) of the Quicktext Query Language
+1. The Corpus Definition Language (CDL)
+2. The Corpus Manipulation Language (CML)
-2. The Corpus Control Language (CCL) of the Quicktext Query Language
+3. The Corpus Control Language (CCL)
+4. The Corpus Query Language (CQL)
+5. The Corpus Visualization Language (CVL).

-The QuickCorpus is an implement of the Quicktext Query Language.
+The QuickCorpus is an implement of the CDL, CML, CCL, CQL of the QQL.

+The QuickViz is an implement of the CVL of the QQL.

-The Quicktext Query Language and QuickCorpus were developed by Genix when he began working in Quicktext Infotech Co., Ltd.
+The Quicktext Query Language, QuickCorpus and QuickViz were developed by Genix when he began working in Quicktext Infotech Co., Ltd.

-It's the product of Quicktext Infotech Co., Ltd.
+They are the product of Quicktext Infotech Co., Ltd.

 # About Genix